Review of How Aftershokz earbuds compare to Apple Airpods for working out.

 Price And Availability

 Aftershokz are a similar price point to other running headphones such as AirPods.
-The kind I got at $159 but you can get the entry level pair, the Trekz Titanium, for $79 and the Trekz Air for $119.
+The kind I got at $150 but you can get the entry level pair, the Trekz Titanium, for $79 and the Trekz Air for $119.
 You can find them at many of the retailers you’d expect like Amazon, Best Buy, and Walmart.
+I’ve also seen them priced at $129 recently on certain retailers.

 I talk about this below, but the design is the most unusual thing about them.
 They almost look like a headband that you wear behind your head and above your neck.
 I wear them under my pony tail so you don’t notice them much, but they are significantly different than normal looking headphones.